Glistix/glistix/README.md

 ## Motivation

 Glistix aims to tackle **several problems that arise when working with slightly more complex Nix code.** Whereas basic Nix is fairly straightforward to use (including declaring attribute sets, perhaps adding a few conditionals), it is evident that leaving that happy path and writing more involved code **can take considerable time and/or effort** due to the **lack of type-safety in Nix,** which leads to **limitations in Nix LSPs** and often **hard to understand errors** which could have been avoided with static type-checking - that is, checking the correctness of your Nix code before you even try to evaluate it.

+Personally, I (author of Glistix) have faced this kind of problem while **writing my own NixOS and Home Manager modules** - oftentimes the logic can get a bit involved, in which case it'd be nice to have static type-checking and other kinds of validation, not only for better autocomplete and LSP experience in general, but also to avoid unnecessarily long debugging sessions induced by what could be reduced to a simple type mismatch.

 While there have been **several attempts to add some form of static type-checking** to Nix, very few have had great amounts of success so far.
 It always seemed like Nix needed some quite large (and thus unfeasible) changes to make it possible.